I'm Elizabeth Dillow.

 I've been using Apple computers since the days of the Apple IIe.

 Cleveland Cavaliers, forever and ever.
 I went to my first game in 1974.
-Also forever and ever: Cleveland Indians and Cleveland Browns.
+Also forever and ever: Cleveland Indians (now Guardians) and Cleveland Browns.

 BEST NPR HOST